Call the Centers for Disease Control and Prevention (CDC) at 800-232-4636 or visit www.cdc.gov/vaccines for more vaccine information.

 Although rabies cases are rare in the United States, they are still common in other parts of the world such as Africa, Asia, and Central and South America.

 What is the rabies vaccine?

 The rabies vaccine is made from inactivated rabies virus and can protect those at increased risk of rabies exposure, but it can also prevent the disease if it is given to a person after exposure to the virus.

 If you've been bitten by an animal and potentially exposed to rabies, clean the wound and seek medical attention to determine whether you should get the rabies vaccine.
 If a vaccination is required and you have not previously had the rabies vaccine, four doses are given (immediately, then on days 3, 7 and 14).
 If you've been vaccinated and are exposed to rabies, you only need two doses (immediately and day 3).
 An additional shot of Rabies Immune Globulin may also be necessary.

 For people traveling to rabies-prevalent areas, the three-dose vaccine series must be completed before travel.

 Who should get the rabies vaccine?

-- International travelers, especially children, who are likely to come in contact with rabies virus or with rabid animal
+- People who are likely to come in contact with rabies virus or with rabid animals

 - Veterinarians and animal control or wildlife workers